-Explore the Mythic Coast on Cleveleys Seafront, the artwork trail follows the story of the Sea Swallow.
+Explore the Mythic Coast on Cleveleys Seafront, with the artwork trail follows the story of the Sea Swallow.

 The primary function of the Cleveleys sea defence scheme (the final phase was opened in 2010) is to protect the coastline from flooding.